cwrc/CWRC-Writer-Dev-Docs/README.md

 #### Document Storage

 The default backend server we use for storage is the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer), an Express.js server that in turn uses GitHub for storage.
+We don't make direct calls to GitHub from the browser because we use GitHub's OAuth, which requires that we run a server to recieve the OAuth callback from GitHub.

-There is one NPM CWRC package used by the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer):
+The [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) uses one other CWRC NPM package:

 * in NPM: [cwrcgit](https://www.npmjs.com/package/cwrcgit)
 * in GitHub: [CWRC-Git](https://github.com/jchartrand/CWRC-Git)
 Client for creating and updating CWRC XML documents in GitHub through the GitHub API.
 Used by the [CWRC-GitServer](jchartrand/CWRC-GitServer).

 Typical development on the server part of the CWRC-Writer will therefore be changes to the [CWRC-GitServer](https://github.com/jchartrand/CWRC-GitServer) (probably to change [routes](https://expressjs.com/en/guide/routing.html)) and to[cwrcgit (NPM)](https://www.npmjs.com/package/cwrcgit).
 Both have their own GitHub repository, listed above, with specifics about how to work with it.
-General development practices are also listed below in [How to Work with CWRC packages](#how-to-work-with-cwrc-packages).
+General development practices are also listed below in [How to Develop with CWRC packages](#how-to-work-with-develop-packages).

-## How to Work with CWRC Packages
+## How to Develop with CWRC Packages

 There are two types of package:  those that interact with the DOM are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
 Both types of package are fundamentally the same, but we test the web packages differently.
 The following steps apply to both types of package, with  different testing steps for the web packages outlined accordingly.

-#### Basic Setup
+#### Basic Development Setup

 * Fork or clone (depending on your role in the project) the relevant repo (i.e., one of the CWRC repos: CWRC-WRiterBase, CWRC-Git, etc.) to your local machine.